Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Test that the Profiles page URL exists
 * Test that the Profiles page URL is accessible by name
-* Test that a logged in user can view the profile
+* Test that a logged-in user can view the profile
 * Test that the profile information gets saved correctly
 * Test that the order history displays when requested